-- 8. Probationary watchmen found guilty of engaging in dishonesty or gimmicking the rules, procedures, hours, etc., shall be dropped from probationary status. - Probationary watchmen must meet all criteria and satisfactorily complete probation at all facilities in order to be eligible for registration. - 10.
+- or gimmicking the rules, procedures, hours, etc., shall be dropped from probationary status. - 9.
+Probationary watchmen must meet all criteria and satisfactorily complete probation at all facilities in order to be eligible for registration. - 10.
 Probationary watchmen will be required to keep a current designated telephone number on file with the answering service. - 11.
 Probationary watchmen shall be required to submit, in writing, to the PMA and ILWU Local 26, any changes in either their telephone number or address five days from the date of that change. - 12.
 If a probationary watchman receives a job from the answering service and is unable to work that shift, he must notify the answering service and give reason as to why he cannot work. - 13.
-Probationary watchmen Permit fees must be kept current at all times. - 14.
-Any probationary watchman who is not dispatched by the 11:00 A.M. deadline will be required to remain on the availability list provided, unless the probationary watchman requests to remain on the list.
+Probationary watchmen Permit fees must be kept current at all times - 14.
+Any probationary watchman who is not dispatched by the 3:00 P.M. deadline will be required to remain on the availability list provided, unless the probationary watchman requests to remain on the list.